-Excise and Taxation Department, Islamabad has launched reform package for buyers and sellers of the capital city.
+Excise and Taxation Department, Islamabad has launched a reform package for buyers and sellers of the capital city.

 According to the details, the new package is developed to give peace of mind to consumers when they buy a used car.
 Now no one will be allowed to sell a car by just providing a file and open transfer letter.
 Sellers and buyers need to be present physically in the excise office and to ensure transparency further, they have to give their biometrics at the time of transfer of the vehicle.